I find inspiration in how we map our own personal space and how those lines become blurred and modified when we form relationships with others.

 NIKKI ROSATO earned her MFA from the School of the Museum of Fine Arts, Boston in 2013.
 Prior to studying at SMFA, Rosato received a Bachelor of Arts degree in Studio Art and Art History from the University of Pittsburgh.
-Rosato’s work has received multiple awards, including the 2008 A.J.
-Schneider Award.
-Her work has been exhibited nationally, internationally, as well as at numerous art fairs including VOLTA 10 in Basel, Switzerland for Art Basel, artMRKT San Francisco, Texas Contemporary, Miami Project for Art Basel Miami Beach, and the Seattle Art Fair.
+Rosato’s work has received multiple awards, including a 2014 Blanche E. Colman Award, and she has exhibited both nationally and internationally.
+In 2018, Rosato had a solo exhibition titled Voyager at Southern New Hampshire University in Manchester, NH, and her work was also included in PaperWorks Refolded at Brea Gallery in Brea, CA. Her work has been featured in numerous publications, including The Seattle Times, The Boston Globe, Canadian Geographic, Art New England Magazine and Hi-Fructose New Contemporary Art Magazine.

 The visual aspects of a road map are remarkably human.
 A map is a symbol of a living, breathing, moving body—the land is just as alive as we are.
 A map’s lines carve the pathways for the rhythms and movements that undulate across the surface of the earth.